 Tate Modern, London

 Tate Modern is a museum of modern art in London, part of the Tate network together with Tate Britain, Tate Liverpool, and Tate St. Ives.

 Located on the southern embankment of the River Thames in the Bankside district, the London Borough of Southwark, the museum was opened to the public on May 12, 2000, and presents works by many among the world’s best-known modern and contemporary artists.

 The museum is housed in the former Bankside Power Station, an imposing brick-clad building designed by the British architect Giles Gilbert Scott in the 1950s; the historic building has been redeveloped after a design by Swiss architectural firm Herzog & de Meuron.
-The renovation project is widely regarded as one of the best examples of conversion of a disused industrial building into a modern state-of-the-art cultural venue.
+The renovation project is widely regarded as one of the best examples of the conversion of a disused industrial building into a modern state-of-the-art cultural venue.

 Possibly the most iconic space of the museum, the Turbine Hall, which once accommodated the electric generators of the power plant, is a monumental open space on the ground floor with an internal height of about 20 meters / 55 feet; it is frequently used as a gallery for large temporary art installations commissioned by the museum to famed international artists.

 A view of the Tate Modern building from the Millenium Bridge.
 Photo © Inexhibit